adjust/marmalade_sdk/README.md

 There is an example app inside the [`HelloAdjust` directory][example-app].
 You can use the example app to see how the adjust SDK can be integrated.

-In order to test our sample app on Android device, Android Package Name should be named `com.adjust.HelloAdjust`.
-So, if your Marmalade Hub has changed this setting to your defaults, please make sure to rename it.
+In order to test our sample app on and Android device, the Android Package Name should be named `com.adjust.HelloAdjust`.
+If your Marmalade Hub has changed this setting to your defaults, the please be sure to rename it.

 ![][android-pkg-name]